Edge-Side Fingerprints of Service Tiering and Quota Throttling in Starlink: A lightweight policy-state detector

 \subsection{Service-tier fingerprints and a decision rule}

-We now demonstrate that the regimes can be distinguished using only short active tests and local telemetry, without knowledge of the operator's internal scheduler.
+We distinguish the regimes using short active tests and local telemetry.
 To emulate a ``user runs a speedtest'' scenario, we partition the measurement trace into fixed-length windows of $W=180$~s with a step of 180~s (non-overlapping).

-For each window, we extract two features: \begin{itemize} \item the median download throughput (Mbps) from the active throughput tests; \item the median ratio $R$ (dimensionless) computed at active-test timestamps by aligning the nearest telemetry sample within $\pm10$~s.
+For each window, we extract the median active-test download goodput and the median \(R\), computed by aligning each active-test timestamp to the nearest telemetry sample within \(\pm10\) s.